How do you fit all of your camping gear into one small car for the weekend? We did a lot of research and came up with 10 tips to help you out!

 - Check visibility (and weight) before leaving

 Affectionately known as ‘Car Tetris’, packing the car for camping is an art form that takes a bit of mastering, especially if you have a small car and more than one person (and more than one person’s gear) being packed into it.
 Where there is a will, there is a way, as they say.

 Packing A Small Car?
 No Problem

 For many years, we only had Niki’s Vauxhall Corsa to pack all of our camping gear into.
-Now she’s got a bigger car and Fee has a VW Polo. packing your car correctly is important if you want to remain comfortable for long journeys to your camping site.
+Now she’s got a bigger car and Fee has a VW Polo.
+Packing your car correctly is essential if you want to remain comfortable for long journeys to your camping site.

 No-one really wants to travel for 3 hours with a sleeping bag and tent on their lap and no room to move.
 By the same score, you don’t want to be leaving important things behind because you can’t fit them in.

 Here are the steps we take when packing the car for camping.
 These go for any size of car too, from Corsa to truck!